Andrew-Willms/GPU-Passthrough-On-Ubuntu-22.04.2-for-Beginners/README.md

-# GPU Passthrough for Beginners
+# GPU Passthrough On Ubuntu 22.04.2 for Beginners

 **GPU passthrough with an Intel CPU, AMD GPU, and Asus Motherboard on Ubuntu 22.04.2 LTS (including instructions for other hardware).**